Carers: looking after yourself

 Your legal and financial situation may be affected if you are caring for a person with dementia.
 There are a number of areas to think about.

 - If you are planning to give up work, check whether flexible working combined with additional support from the local authority might allow you to remain in work.
 Carers have a right to request flexible working, and employers have to give a good business reason for refusing the request.

-- If you do have to give up work, check how this will affect your pension by contacting the Pension Service (see 'Other useful organisations' at the end of this factsheet).
+- If you do have to give up work, you may be able to claim a carer's credit so that your pension won't be affected.
+For more information contact the Carer's Allowance Unit (see 'Other useful organisations' at the end of this factsheet).

 - Make sure you and the person you are caring for are receiving all the welfare benefits you are entitled to.
-It is a good idea to ring the Benefit Enquiry Line (0800 882 200) or visit an advice centre such as the Citizens Advice Bureau to get a full benefit check (see factsheet 413, Benefits, and 'Other useful organisations' at the end of this factsheet).
+Age UK can advise on this, or you can visit an advice centre such as the Citizens Advice Bureau to get a full benefits check.
+For more information see factsheet 413, Benefits, and 'Other useful organisations' at the end of this factsheet.